srobinson0586/ttg-basic/3-assembly-programming/old/README.md

-# JQR Section 3 (Assembly) Overview
+# TTG-B Section 3 (Assembly) Overview

 [Back to Master README](../README.md)

-This is Section 3 in the NCWDG JQR, where new Computer Network Operations (CNO) developers learn x86 Assembly.
+This is Section 3 in the NCWDG TTG-B, where new Computer Network Operations (CNO) developers learn x86 Assembly.

 ## Table of Contents
 ### 1. Tools